gtk-rs/lgpl-docs/gtk/vendor.md

 ## `key_file`
 the `glib::KeyFile` to retrieve the papersize from
 ## `group_name`
-the name ofthe group in the key file to read, or `None` to read the first group
+the name of the group in the key file to read, or `None` to read the first group

 # Returns